dmcglinn/quant_methods/lessons/rmarkdown_notes.md

 output: html_document
 ---

+The primary way to document R code is using and R script which is just a plain text file with the file extension .R rather than .txt.
+Any line in an R script that begins with the comment operator # is ignored and all other lines are interpreted as code.

+In the last decade, R markdown was developed in which the R code may be compiled with the results into a document often referred to as a dynamic report because the report will change each time the input data or code is updated.

-R markdown is a convenient and professional way to communicate about R code and your statistical results in a single document.
-An R markdown file is just a plain text file but it has the file extension .Rmd.
+Just like an R script, an R markdown file is just a plain text file but it has the file extension .Rmd (rather than .R).
 R markdown files represent the combination of a markdown file (.md file) and an Rscript (.R file).

 [Markdown](http://daringfireball.net/projects/markdown/basics) is a simple set of tags that allow for formatting of text it was designed to be very simple and intuitive.
 There are lots of resources online about how to use markdown tags to